gravitational/teleport/rfd/0094-kubernetes-node-joining.md

 - As new Teleport adopter, I want to deploy a working, secure and highly available Teleport cluster on Kubernetes, with a single Helm command and as few values as possible so that I can start using Teleport as fast as possible.
-- As a Teleport power user, I want to easily join my custom sets of Teleport nodes on Kubernetes so that I have less join automation to build and maintain.
+- As a Teleport power user, I want to easily join my other co-hosted Teleport services (app, db, discovery, windows, Machine ID, ...) on Kubernetes so that I have less join automation to build and maintain.

 ## Details